 Before we get on to the specifics of coloring, we should probably establish: what exactly is a lobster?
 The term ‘lobster’ itself is actually a fairly wide term, encompassing the entire Nephropidae family.
-Although what most people consider to be a lobster is usually the more familiar northern species (the American and European lobster), lobsters are found in all oceans, and the term also includes several varieties of scampi, from oceans in both the northern and southern hemispheres.
+The most common lobsters that people think about are the American and European lobsters.
+However, they are found in all oceans.
+The term also includes several varieties of scampi, from oceans in both the northern and southern hemispheres.

 So, back to color!
 We all know that cooked lobsters are red; no matter what their original color, they all turn the familiar ‘lobster red’ when immersed in boiling water.
-But what’s going on before they reach our stoves?
+But what is going on before they reach our stoves?

-In general, live Maine lobsters are a greenish-brown color, but some truly remarkable colors have surfaced from the ocean depths and fallen into cooking pots over the years!
+In general, these lobsters are a greenish-brown color when alive.
+Of course, there have been some rare colors surface from the ocean depths and fall into a cooking post over the years.
 European lobsters are generally blue, with a yellow ventral surface (the belly).
-Where it gets really interesting, though, is the story of the Maine lobster, also known as the American lobster, or the ‘true’ lobster, which is the largest lobster variety by far.
-Scientists believe darker colored lobsters are likely to have evolved through natural selection in order to avoid predators, so it is unsurprising that these are the largest variety in the wild.
-You’ll also see darker colored lobsters are found in the deeper waters, while the lighter colored lobsters are closer to shore.
-The sun rays of the sun will lighten the lobster’s shell.
+Where it gets really interesting, though, is the story of the Maine lobster.
+Also known as the American lobster, or the ‘true’ lobster, which is the largest lobster variety by far.
+Scientists believe darker colored lobsters are likely to have evolved through natural selection in order to avoid predators.
+This makes it is unsurprising that these are the largest variety in the wild.
+You’ll also see darker colored lobsters are found in the deeper waters.
+Whereas the lighter colored lobsters are closer to shore.
+The rays of the sun will lighten the lobster’s shell.

-The shells of all lobsters have a mix of red, blue and yellow pigments, or chromatophores, and the exact mix of these varies as much in individual lobsters as hair and skin color does in us humans.
-Lobsters’ shells thicken not long after molting, and the thicker, ‘hard shelled’ lobsters tend to be darker in color than ‘soft shell’ lobsters that have recently shed their exoskeletons.
+The shells of all lobsters have a mix of red, blue and yellow pigments, or chromatophores.
+The exact mix of these varies as much in individual lobsters as hair and skin color do in us humans.
+Lobsters’ shells thicken not long after molting.
+The thicker, ‘hard-shelled’ lobsters tend to be darker in color than ‘soft shell’ lobsters that have recently shed their exoskeletons.

-Scientists say that lobsters have probably always been cropping up in unusual colors here and there, but in today’s world, where everyone has a camera (and a Twitter account) means that the odd ones get much more attention.
-So, what’s really behind these multi-colored oddities?
+Scientists say that lobsters have probably always been cropping up in unusual colors here and there.
+In today’s world, however, where everyone has a camera (and an Instagram account) the odd ones get much more attention.
+So, what is really behind these multi-colored oddities?

 The Blue Lobster

-Don’t be fooled, lobster are not red!
-One of Norman Rockwell’s most popular covers deput in the Saturday Evening Post on April’s Fools Day, 1945.
+Don’t be fooled, lobsters are not red!
+One of Norman Rockwell’s most popular covers debuted in the Saturday Evening Post on April’s Fools Day, 1945.
 It has over 50 intentional inaccuracies.
 The blue lobster in the illustration is not one of them.
 Can you find the other “mistakes” and contradictions below?

 Yellow Maine lobsters, although not really albinos, are truly rare; roughly one in 30,000,000 wild lobsters are yellow.
 As with the bright blue lobsters, the color is the result of a mutation in the proteins that bond with the shell pigments.
-At least five yellow lobsters have been caught in the last ten years, one of which made it all the way to Hawaii from Canada (in a shipment, he didn’t swim!) before being discovered.
+At least five yellow lobsters have been caught in the last ten years.
+One of which made it all the way to Hawaii from Canada (in a shipment, he did not swim!) before being discovered.

-Calico lobsters, also known as ‘orange lobsters’, are also quite rare, ranking alongside the yellow lobster at roughly one in 30 million.
+Calico lobsters, also known as ‘orange lobsters‘, are also quite rare.
+They rank alongside the yellow lobster at roughly one in 30 million.
 They are notable in the unique pattern of mottled orange and black on their shells.

 Several lobsters have been caught that had a different coloration pattern on their right and left halves.
 These lobsters are true oddities.
-One showed up off the coast of Maine, again in 2006 – from hereon to be known as the Year of the Weird Lobsters.
-In the last 50 years only three of these special creatures have been spotted, and the odds of finding another are one in 50 million.
+In the last 50 years only three of these special creatures have been spotted.
+The odds of finding another?
+One in 50 million.

 Finally, the red lobster!
-Not exclusively the window trophy of seafood restaurants, truly red lobsters really do exist in the wild, though not as commonly as our visual lobster culture would have you expect.
+Not exclusively the window trophy of seafood restaurants, truly red lobsters really do exist in the wild.
+They’re not as common as our visual lobster culture would have you expect.
 Around one in ten million lobsters are naturally red before cooking.
-Apparently these lobsters aren’t actually mutants, they are the same as blue and yellow lobsters, but they just have more red pigment, and so manifest with red exoskeletons.
+Apparently these lobsters are not mutants.
+They are the same as blue and yellow lobsters, but they just have more red pigment.
+This manifests with red exoskeletons.
 As you might expect, they stay red once cooked.

 Into the Pot!

 Do you want to see some live colored lobsters in person?
-Take a road trip to scenic West Boothbay Harbor, and visit the Maine State Aquarium (Don’t forget to grab a lobster roll on the way!).
-You might see a giant claw from a 23 pound “Moby Dick” sized lobster along with some blue and multi-colored lobsters.
-There are a couple touch tanks with small sea creatures like small sharks, star fish, crabs, and of course baby lobsters!
+Take a road trip to scenic West Boothbay Harbor, and visit the Maine State Aquarium.
+Don’t forget to grab a lobster roll on the way.
+You might see a giant claw from a 23 pound “Moby Dick” sized lobster.
+Along with some blue and multi-colored lobsters.
+There are a couple of touch tanks with small sea creatures like sharks, starfish, crabs, and of course baby lobsters!

 Maine State Aquarium